 The Group advocated economic use of water and has taken water saving measures by conducting systematic spot checks of use of water on a daily basis.
+Summary of water consumption performances is as follows:

-Water resources 2020 2019 Unit
+Indicator 2021 2020 Unit

-Total consumption 1,176.3 1,253.29 ton
+Total water consumption 776.3 1,176.3 ton

-Water consumption intensity 0.29 0.63 ton/sq.m.
+Total water consumption density 0.19 0.29 ton/sq.m.